Robustness of Decentralised Learning to Nodes and Data Disruption: Related work

 Within the context of complex networks and their applications to real-world scenarios, networks' structures such as the Barabasi-Albert model, are frequently used as reference models.
 This is because of their ability to capture the inhomogeneous connectivity distribution characteristic of many real-world networks, thanks to the scale-free property exhibited by this model.
-In \cite{albert_error_2000}, the authors investigated the tolerance of complex networks with scale-free properties to random errors and targeted attacks.
-They looked at how the diameter of the networks changed when a small number of nodes were removed, disrupting the interconnectedness of the system, in order to address the networks' fault tolerance.
-They found that scale-free networks display high resilience against random failures, largely due to their heterogeneous topology.
-This resilience stems from the vast majority of nodes having few connections, making it statistically unlikely for a random failure to hit a hub, which is crucial for maintaining the network's connectivity.
-On the other hand, in a related study \cite{holme_attack_2002}, the authors examined the vulnerability of different network models, including Barabasi-Albert graphs, to intentional attacks.
-Their investigation involved an analysis of how scale-free networks respond to various attack strategies that specifically target nodes based on their properties, such as degree and centrality measures.
-By examining the behaviour and robustness of these networks under different attack scenarios, they provided valuable insights into the dynamics of scale-free networks and their susceptibility to intentional attacks.
-They found that these network structures are vulnerable to targeted attacks on their hubs.
+In~\cite{albert_error_2000}, the authors explored how scale-free networks respond to random failures by examining changes in network diameter when a few nodes are removed.
+Their findings revealed that these networks are remarkably resilient to random failures, as the chances of a random event affecting one of the critical hubs is low due to the network’s heterogeneous topology.
+However, this resilience does not extend to deliberate attacks targeting the network hubs (high degree nodes).
+Random networks (such as the Erd\"os-R\'enyi graph), on the other end, are typically very robust to targeted attacks but vulnerable to random attacks, because, due their connections being more evenly distributed, the loss of any node can affect network connectivity more uniformly.
+In~\cite{holme_attack_2002}, the authors analyzed the vulnerability of scale-free networks, such as Barabasi-Albert graphs, to targeted attacks, where nodes are removed based on properties like degree or centrality.
+Their results showed that these networks are highly vulnerable when hubs are specifically targeted, as the removal of just a few key nodes can severely disrupt the network's overall connectivity.
+This highlights a significant trade-off in scale-free networks: while they handle random failures well, they are critically susceptible to intentional attacks on their most connected nodes.